simongriggdotinfo

 Another Auckland Star shot, in Jean Batten Pl., Auckland

-An album was partially recorded at Stebbings and Mandrill but the tapes have long since walked - the story goes that after the Phil Judd debacle, Billy wiped them.
-However, Billy claimed in 2004 he had discovered these again or at least copies.
-In late 1979 the remnants mutated into The Swingers.
-Bones ended up later in Midnight Oil, Buster in The Models.
+An album was partially recorded at Stebbings and Mandrill but the tapes have long since walked - the story goes that after the Saturday Nigh debacle, Billy wiped them.

 A poll on student radio in 2001 named Saturday Night as the best NZ single ever.